baden03/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==
-* Fully tested with WordPress 4.9.1
+* Fully tested with WordPress 4.9.5
-* Added default print title
-* IE bug fix: select elements now print selected values
+* Fixed typos